 - Penalties for late shipment, chargebacks for mistakes, etc.

 - Right to refuse orders

 A lawyer can tell you more about all this.
-But I hope I presented an overall picture that will be useful to some importers.
+But I hope I presented an overall picture about negotiating with Chinese suppliers that will be useful to some importers.

 Is there anything important that I missed?